 Trans-Pacific Trade Relations

-The Trans-Pacific is the most populous, fastest-growing and most economically dynamic part of the world.
-By 2030, it will represent 66% of the world’s middle class, and 59% of all goods and services sold to middle class consumers will be sold in the Trans-Pacific.
-Developing nations in the region will need about $1.5 trillion in investment every year for the next decade in order to develop the infrastructure necessary to sustain their growth.
+The trans-Pacific is the most populous, fastest-growing and most economically dynamic part of the world.
+By 2030, it will represent 66% of the world’s middle class, and 59% of all goods and services sold to middle class consumers will be sold in the trans-Pacific.
+The region is expected to drive two-thirds of global economic growth in the years ahead.
+Developing nations in the region will need about $1.5 trillion in investment every year for the next decade to develop the infrastructure necessary to sustain their growth.

-Despite the Trans-Pacific region’s growth, over the last decade growth in U.S. exports to Asia has lagged behind overall U.S. export growth.
+Despite the trans-Pacific region’s growth, over the last decade, growth in U.S. exports to Asia has lagged behind overall U.S. export growth.
 The United States is gradually losing market share in trade with Asian countries.
-Meanwhile, Trans-Pacific countries have signed more than 150 bilateral or regional trade agreements, while the United States has just four trade deals in the Trans-Pacific region—with Australia, Singapore, South Korea and the newly negotiated deal with Japan.
+Meanwhile, trans-Pacific countries have signed more than 150 bilateral or regional trade agreements, while the United States has just four trade deals in the trans-Pacific region — with Australia, Singapore, South Korea and Japan.

-Two-way investment and trade in the Trans-Pacific region has grown by almost 6% to a record of nearly $2 trillion, supporting more than 3 million jobs in the United States and 5.1 million jobs in the Trans-Pacific in 2018.
-The United States has made foreign direct investments of almost $1 trillion into the Indo-Pacific region in 2019.
-The region contains seven of the world’s 30 freest economies—Singapore, Australia, New Zealand, Taiwan, Malaysia, South Korea and Japan.
-The sea routes of the Trans-Pacific facilitate 50% of world trade.
+Two-way investment and trade in the trans-Pacific region totals $1.75 trillion, supporting more than 3 million jobs in the United States and more than 5 million jobs in the trans-Pacific in 2020.
+The United States has made foreign direct investments of almost $1 trillion into the Indo-Pacific region in 2020.
+The region contains seven of the world’s 30 freest economies — Singapore, Australia, New Zealand, Taiwan, Malaysia, South Korea and Japan.
+The sea routes of the trans-Pacific facilitate 50% of world trade.

 Status of Free Trade Agreements in Trans-Pacific Region